MarcoAigner/RaspiBartender/README.md

 Because the project uses an i2c display, different to the original one, a [fork of the original project](https://github.com/Danzibob/Smart-Bartender), written by the user Danzibob is being used.

+For the initial testing of gpio control [another users gpio test library](https://github.com/Mattrachwal/gpio-8channel-relay-test) was used

 Further, a [library for implementing an mqtt-client in python](https://github.com/eclipse/paho.mqtt.python) has been used.

 <div class="row">